gowthamoo3/website-builder/README.md

+Steps to be followed
+1) Do pnpm install (Make sure pnpm is installed follow this doc https://pnpm.io/installation)
+2) pnpm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.